demisto/content/Packs/AzureSentinel/Scripts/MicrosoftSentinelSubmitNewComment/README.md

 Use this script to add a comment which will then be mirrored as a comment to a Sentinal event.
 This script should be run within an incident.

-Note:

-- Comments in XSOAR can only be added when the *Mirroring Direction* in the *Instance Settings* is set to *Incoming* or *Incoming and Outgoing*.
+Note: Comments in Cortex XSOAR can only be added when the *Mirroring Direction* in the *Instance Settings* is set to *Incoming* or *Incoming and Outgoing*.

 ## Script Data